Trogir

 Top Restaurants

-Trogir's cuisine reflects classic Dalmatian flavors.
+Trogir's cuisine reflects classic Dalmatian flavours.

 Traditional Konobas